ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/map_server/configuring-vector-object-server.md

 | `vector<double>` | N/A     |

 Description
 :   Center of the circle, listed in `{center.x, center.y}` format (e.g. `{0.2, 0.3}`).
-Should contain exactly 2 items: X and Y coordinate of the circle’s center in a given frame.
+Should contain exactly 2 items: X and Y coordinate of the circle's center in a given frame.
 Otherwise, causes an error.

 ### **`<shape_name>.radius`**